ngxs/store/publication/2024-06-10_announcing_ngxs_18/article.md

 ## Error Handling

-NGXS provides a robust error handling mechanism that automatically catches unhandled exceptions thrown within actions.
-These errors are then directed to a centralized `ErrorHandler`.
+NGXS provides a robust unhandled error handling mechanism that automatically catches unhandled exceptions thrown within actions.
+These errors are directed to a centralized `NgxsUnhandledErrorHandler`, which by default forwards the error to the Angular `ErrorHandler`.

-However, you can override the default implementation and provide your custom one.
+It is [recommended](https://www.ngxs.io/concepts/store/error-handling#recommended-approach) to do error handling within your action functions in your state, but some developers have opted for approaches that rely heavily on the fallback error handling mechanisms in NGXS.
+In order to allow for more control over this, NGXS now allows you to override the default implementation of the `NgxsUnhandledErrorHandler` and provide a custom one to suit your particular application's needs.

-You can read more [here](https://www.ngxs.io/concepts/store/error-handling#custom-unhandled-error-handler)
+You can read more [here](https://www.ngxs.io/concepts/store/error-handling#overriding-the-ngxsunhandlederrorhandler)

 ---